 Our subsidiaries UVEST and MSC are also registered broker-dealers with the SEC, and are members of FINRA.
 Similar to LPL Financial, UVEST conducts business on a national basis; however it acts as an introducing firm, using a third-party firm for securities clearing and custody functions.
-Prior to the consolidation of the Affiliated Entities, MSC also conducted business on a national basis as an introducing firm, using a third-party firm for securities clearing and custody functions.
+Prior to the consolidation of the Affiliated Entities, MSC also conducted business on a national basis as an introducing firm, using a third-party firm, using a third-party firm for securities clearing and custody functions.